Seborrheic Dermatitis

 - Genitals

-- HIV (About 85 percent of people infected with HIV develop seborrheic dermatitis)
+- HIV (About 85% of people infected with HIV develop seborrheic dermatitis)

 - Parkinson’s disease